Program and courses Economics

 You can start at the end of August or at the end of January

-- If you believe that you have sufficient knowledge to enter directly into the spring semester, you are welcome to start at the end of January.
-In that case, you can write your thesis in the Spring or fall semester (possibly in line with some coursework).
+- If you believe that you have sufficient knowledge to enter directly into the Spring semester, you are welcome to start at the end of January.
+In most cases, it will then take 1.5 years to complete the program.
+One valuable option is to do the Extended Master’s Program, with an internship or traineeship in the first Spring semester.

 - Methods: Python Programming for Economists